paweljakubas/j-data-analysis/chapters/sql.md

 └─────┴──────┴─────────┴────┴────────┴────┴────┴──────┘
 ```

 Sometimes we need the use of `'` inside query like for `concat`.
-This is how we do it from J
+If one want to use it from J
+each tick needs to be preceded also by `'` as belows.
 ```j
    q2=:'SELECT empno,ename||'' working as ''||job as employee,coalesce(mgr,1000) as mgr,hiredate,sal,coalesce(comm,0) as comm,deptno FROM emp'
    dbreads q2